 The resolution proposed by the Board of Directors in accordance with point 16 must be seconded by shareholders representing not less than nine tenths of the votes cast and shares represented at the Annual General Meeting.

-The Board of Directors further proposes that the Annual General Meeting authorises the Board of Directors – during the period until the next Annual General Meeting – to sell its own shares held in treasury in conjunction with acquisitions of companies or businesses in ways other than on the NASDAQ OMX Stockholm.
+The Board of Directors further proposes that the Annual General Meeting authorises the Board of Directors – during the period until the next Annual General Meeting – to sell its own shares held in treasury in ways other than on the Nasdaq Stockholm.
 The authorisation may be exercised on one or more occasions and includes allshares held in treasury by the Company at the time of the decision of the Board of Directors.
 The authorisation includes a right to decide to deviate from shareholders’ preferential rights and that payment may be effected in forms other than money.

 The resolution proposed by the Board of Directors in accordance with item 17 must be seconded by shareholders representing not less than two thirds of the votes cast and shares represented at the Annual General Meeting.